 compliance with tolerances for shape, position, concentricity, quality of finish;

-dimensional accuracy of functional surfaces (e.g. tolerances for diameters; especially for indicator units preadjustment and correct polarity);
+dimensional accuracy of functional surfaces (e.g. tolerances for diameters; especially for indicator units pre-adjustment and correct polarity);

 depth and configuration of cut-in to ensure the constructionally intended stress concentration.